University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 #### Questions

  - *The stacked grey arrows represent the reads aligned to the SARS-CoV-2 reference genome.
 What do the coloured vertical bars within the reads indicate?*
- - *Do you see position in the genome where a coloured vertical bar seems to occur quite frequently?*
+ - *Do you see a position in the genome where a coloured vertical bar seems to occur quite frequently?*
  - *Why does the read coverage drop towards zero at the ends of the reference genome?*

 ### Align the Oxford Nanopore Reads